 Auto Accidents & Injuries

-If you are injured in an auto accident, the providers at Advanced Orthopedics & Physical Therapy in Cleveland and Euclid, Ohio can help.
+If you are injured in an auto accident, the providers at Advanced Orthopedics & Physical Therapy in West and East Cleveland and Euclid, Ohio can help.
 One of the most common injuries involved in car crashes, especially rear-end collisions, is whiplash, although the condition may also result from sports, work, or other trauma-related injuries.

 What is whiplash?